Horst Szymaniak: Club career

 Szymaniak was born in Oer-Erkenschwick.
 The clubs he played for include: SpVgg Erkenschwick, Wuppertaler SV, Karlsruher SC, Calcio Catania, F.C.
 Internazionale Milano, A.S.
 Varese 1910, and Tasmania 1900 Berlin for whom he played in the 1965–66 season, the side's only season in the Bundesliga.

 Szymaniak was a defensive midfielder who usually played as a left half back and less frequently as an inside forward.
 He had very good ball skills, had good vision and was able to make unerringly accurate long passes to a teammate.
 He was renowned for his slide tackling ability, so much so this became his trademark ability.

-He was renowned as one of the best players in German football during the late 1950s and early 1960s, with kicker (sports magazine) rating him world class five times between 1957 and 1961 in their biennial Rangliste des deutschen Fußballs (ranking list of German football).
+He was renowned as one of the best players in German football during the late 1950s and early 1960s, with Kicker rating him world class five times between 1957 and 1961 in their biennial Rangliste des deutschen Fußballs (ranking list of German football).